zhufuyi/sponge_doc/en/microservice-development-mysql.md

 ### 🏷Creating a GRPC Service Project

+In the sponge UI interface,

+1. Click `SQL` --> `Create grpc service` on the left menu bar.
-In the sponge UI, navigate to the left sidebar **SQL** -> **Create grpc service**.
-Fill in the `MySQL DSN address`, then click the button to `Fetch Table Names`.
-Select the table names (you can select multiple), fill in the other parameters, and hover over the question marks `?` to see parameter explanations.
-After filling in the parameters, click the button to `Download Code` to generate the complete grpc service project code, as shown in the image below:
+2. Select database `mysql`, fill in the `database dsn`, click the `get table names` button, select the table names (you can select multiple).
+3. Fill in the other parameters.
+Hover over the question mark `?` to view parameter explanations.

+After filling in the parameters, click the `Download Code` button to generate the complete project code for the grpc service, as shown in the image below:

 ![micro-rpc](assets/images/micro-rpc.png)

-> [!tip] Equivalent command: **sponge micro rpc --module-name=user --server-name=user --project-name=edusys --db-dsn="root:123456@(192.168.3.37:3306)/school" --db-table=teacher**
+> [!tip] Equivalent command: **sponge micro rpc --module-name=user --server-name=user --project-name=edusys --db-driver=mysql --db-dsn="root:123456@(192.168.3.37:3306)/school" --db-table=teacher**

 > [!tip] The directory name for the extracted grpc service code follows the format `ServiceName-Type-Date`.
 You can modify the directory name, for example, removing the type and date.